fabienpesquerel/MCMC/README.md

 A sample from the MCMC trajectory is:
 ![trajectory MALA](./img/traj_mala.png)

-Also in the `mala_test.py` one can find a small function to compute autocorrelation and check that the Markov Chain "mixes" well:
+Within the `mala_test.py` file, one can also find a small function to compute autocorrelation and check that the Markov Chain "mixes" well:

 ![Autocorrelation MALA](./img/autocorr_mala.png)

-To help tuning parameters of the MALA algorithm, it is possible to print the acceptation ration.
+To help tuning parameters of the MALA algorithm, it is possible to print the acceptation ratio.
 A good empirical fit for this is around 63%.
 It means that the chain is exploring enough so that around 63% of the propositions are accepted as the next step.

-Appart from this file, please find a small tutorial in the `tutorial.ipynb` file.
+One can also find a small tutorial in the `tutorial.ipynb` file.

 ## Practical use